moinonin/nlp_project/README.md

 The training (expert) data were simulated with imit_signal and the language model was build with a series of these inputs.

 # Warning
 This is not financial advise.
-Regpredict is entirely on its preliminary stages.
+NLP project is entirely on its preliminary stages.
 Use it at your own risk.